googleapis/google-cloud-python/packages/google-cloud-automl/README.rst

 ==================================
 |ga| |pypi| |versions|

-AutoML API Python Client is now available in the new Vertex AI.
-Migrate your AutoML resources to Vertex AI to get the latest features like data labeling, AutoML-powered training, and endpoint management.

-- `Migrate to Vertex AI Documentation`_
+🔔 **AutoML API Python Client is now available in Vertex AI.
+Please visit** `Vertex SDK for Python`_ **for the new Python Vertex AI client.** Vertex AI is our next generation AI Platform, with many new features that are unavailable in the current platform. `Migrate your resources to Vertex AI`_ to get the latest machine learning features, simplify end-to-end journeys, and productionize models with MLOps.

 The `Cloud AutoML API`_ is a suite of machine learning products that enables developers with limited machine learning expertise to train high-quality models